 With public input, the Prince George Air Quality Management Plan (Phase One) was prepared and approved in 1998.
-The plan recommended forming a multi-stakeholder committee to implement the plan and identified measures to improve air quality in the Prince George airshed, in particular, to achieve acceptable levels of fine particulate matter.
+The plan recommended forming a multistakeholder committee to implement the plan.
+The resulting Prince George Air Quality Implementation Committee is supported by a Monitoring Working Group and a Research Working Group, with high level direction provided by the Steering Committee.
+The Phase One Plan identified measures to improve air quality in the Prince George airshed, in particular, to achieve acceptable levels of fine particulate matter.

 A number of the recommendations contained in the Phase One Plan have been completed or are currently being implemented.
 Examples are an improved winter road abrasives program to reduce spring dust and the creation of Clean Air Bylaw No. 7721, 2005.
 Recommendations for Phase Two have recently been presented to City Council, many of which are ongoing from Phase One work.
-Phase Three will incorporate the results of research currently underway.
+Phase Three of the plan will incorporate the results of research currently being conducted.